 There are plenty of family-friendly lodges with babysitters and children’s activity clubs as well as camps that emphasise the romantic side of safaris – sumptuous, tucked-away suites and candle-lit dinners for two.
 You can drive to the Kruger from Johannesburg or fly in from almost anywhere in South Africa.
 The ease of getting around South Africa and its neighbouring safari destinations makes it simple and easy to combine the Kruger's big game viewing with the tropical paradise beaches of Mozambique’s Bazaruto or Quirimbas Archipelagos, or Africa's gastronomy and design capital, Cape Town, or the continent's self-proclaimed adventure capital, Victoria Falls.

-When to go: the May to October dry season is the best time in terms of climate and game viewing.
+May to October dry season is the best time in terms of climate and game viewing.
 The rainy summer season is a time of newborn antelope, lush green views and sensational bird watching.
 Bear in mind that Kruger falls into a malaria zone: the risk is slight - even in summer - but consult your medical practitioner before you travel.